Focused briefs: Cryptography fundamentals and Sectigo SSL benefits

 Primary business benefits:

-- Customer trust & brand protection: Trusted certificates prevent site impersonation and display browser security indicators; EV/OV certificates provide stronger identity signals to customers and partners.
+- Customer trust & brand protection: Trusted certificates prevent site impersonation and display browser security indicators; EV/OV certificates provide stronger identity assurance.

 - Data protection: TLS encryption prevents unauthorized interception of credentials, personal data, and payment information during transit.